Alcaro/misctoys/zeus.md

 Colony: Salamis
 Advice:
 &nbsp; You'll need to conquer Carthage, Tyre and Sidon, and build one Sanctuary.
 Three of those goals are easiest done in your parent city - or would be, but Carthage, Sidon, Memphis and Saqqara will become rivals just before your first colony, and Carthage and Saqqara will become rivals before your second.
 &nbsp; This location is difficult - there's no food, other than imports, and only two possible trireme locations.
 You'll need to rely on Hoplites and a lot of imports, or if you treated your allies and vassals well in previous episodes (and there's many enough), ask them all to conquer Carthage for you.
-Also consider conquering them from Mycenae shortly before starting the colony, while their military is still weak.
-(Don't worry about requesting too many strikes - for some reason, ordering a strike on a now-vassal gives a thumb up.
+Also consider conquering them from Mycenae shortly before starting the colony, then request strikes from the colony while their military is still damaged.
+(Don't worry about requesting too many strikes - for some reason, requesting a strike on a now-vassal gives a thumb up.
 And even if it didn't, they'd just rebel, and they'll apologize next year.)